-This first trimester course will help students develop poise, confidence, awareness of current social problems and issues, and the ability to communicate their ideas clearly and persuasively.
-The presentation and social skills developed make the class valuable for all career interests.
-In this class, students learn and compete in several events, such as; impromptu and extemporaneous speaking, oratory, student congress, humorous and dramatic interpretation.
-Lincoln Douglas debate, Public Forum, and Policy debate.
+This first trimester course will help students develop self-confidence, speaking skills, awareness of current social/p[political issues, and the ability to communicate ideas clearly and persuasively.
+The presentation and social skills developed make this class valuable for all career interests.
+In this class, students will learn and compete in a variety of speech-centered events and debate-centered events.
 Students enrolled in the course are expected to compete as part of the debate team.
-Students must meet all competition eligibility requirements, including a minimum 2.0 GPA in the preceding trimester in order to take the class.
+Therefore, students must meet all competition eligibility requirements, including a minimum of 2.0 GPA and 90% attendance in the preceding trimester in order to take the class.

-DEBATE 1B
+HIGH SCHOOL DEBATE 1B